It is so important to find a good driving instructor when you’re learning how to drive.

 Not everyone is cut out for the job, and it can be dangerous if you’re not taught by someone who knows what they’re doing.

-In this blog post, we’ll discuss the qualities every good driving instructor should have.
+In this post, we’ll discuss the seven qualities every good driving instructor should have.

-By the end of this post, you’ll be able to select the very best instructor for you.
+By the end, you’ll be able to select the very best instructor for you.

 Qualities of A Good Driving Instructor